cbonoz/highlark/readme.md

 - **Issues & Bugs**: Open an issue on GitHub
 - **Feature Requests**: Discuss in the issues section
 - **General Questions**: Check the options page (click extension icon and view settings)

+## Disclaimer

+Highlark is provided as-is without warranties or guarantees.
+Use at your own discretion.
+The extension is community-maintained and may have limitations.
+Always verify important work independently.

 ---